Gophers' wrestler Steveson returns with gold medal bling to planned celebration at MSP Airport

 Recent NCAA changes also allow him to earn money off his name, image and likeness while he's in school, and Steveson already has lucrative deals in place.
 The arrangement "helps keep him around," his father said.
 "He's going to make some good money, don't get me wrong, so why leave?"

-But the focus Sunday is on celebrating the present moment in the baggage claim area after Steveson's connecting flight from Chicago is to touch down.
-Robert Steveson said the family is getting a police escort to and from the airport and encouraging a big welcome-home crowd.
+But the focus Sunday was on celebrating the Olympic moment in the baggage claim area after Steveson's connecting flight from Chicago was to touch down.
+Robert Steveson said the family was getting a police escort to and from the airport and encouraging a big welcome-home crowd.
+The event had not happened before this edition's deadline.

 "We're trying to pack the place," his dad said.